 The financial and reputational risks of subsea cable downtime are huge and present a very real business risk.
 So, if a cable is exposed to any sort of threat, early warning and accurate intelligence is crucial.

-Customers choose Fotech’s continuous DAS monitoring and modular Machine AI technology to solve the challenge.
+Customers choose Fotech’s continuous DAS wind cable monitoring and modular Machine AI technology to solve the challenge.

 By automatically monitoring the entire length of the cable, LiveDETECT II® gives you the peace of mind of knowing that you will receive an early and accurate warning if issues or unexpected events arise.

-For our customers, the accuracy, reliability, and sophistication of our DAS subsea cable monitoring is invaluable in supporting an offshore cable maintenance strategy that is efficient, safe, and cost-effective.
+For our customers, the accuracy, reliability, and sophistication of our DAS wind cable monitoring is invaluable in supporting an offshore cable maintenance strategy that is efficient, safe, and cost-effective.

 Offshore Cable Monitoring Case Study: Minimising Downtime and Repair Costs